matteo14c/HaploCoV/README.md

 * allele frequency matrices for all the countries and macro-geographic areas (suffix \_AFOT.txt)
 * three files containing the lists of high frequency allele, showing a frequency above the user defined threshold for more that the timespan set by the usrer, at global (global_list.txt), macro-areas(area_list.txt) and country (country_list.txt) level

+### High frequency alleles files
-**Important** Any of global_list.txt, area_list.txt or country_list.txt can be used to provide the list of allele variants used to "expand" lineages/sub-lineages of SARS-CoV-2 by augment.pl.
+Any of global_list.txt, area_list.txt or country_list.txt can be used to provide the list of allele variants used to "expand" lineages/sub-lineages of SARS-CoV-2 by augment.pl.
 Please see Chiara et al 2022 for a detailed discussion of the implications.

 ## #3 Derive novel groups

 Novel groups/sublineages of SARS-CoV-2 within a nomenclature are identified by augmentClusters.pl.
 This utility is used to derive novel sub-groups/sub lineages within an existing classification of SARS-CoV-2 lineages/variants.
 The aim is to extend a "targeted" classification by the incoporation of local/regional high frequency alleles, which are used to infer/derive local variants of the virus.
 Users can specify the minimum size (miminum number of isolates included in the group) required for a novel group to be formed (--size) and the minimum distance (in terms of number of characteristic high frequency alleles, --dist) between a newly formed groups.
 The input is the metadata table in HaploCoV format compiled by addToTable.pl.
 The output will consist of a simple text file including a list of SARS-CoV-2 variants/lineages (one per line) and the list of their characteristic (present in >50% of the genomes) allele variants.
 The file will include all the extant lineages/variants specified in the metadata table,  and also novel variants/sub-group formed by the tool.
 All novel variant/groups will be indicated by a suffix (--suffix) that can be specified by the user.

+### Options

 The script accepts the following parameters:
 * --metafile name of the metadata file (please see above the section above concerning the format/mandatory information)